tomasalias/AvatarMod/README.md

 ways:
 * FavouriteDragon, the current manager of the Av2 project - reachable via [mail](mailto:ninjadragon008@icloud.com) or [on our Discord server](https://discord.gg/jPVMETb)
 * Mahtaran, the main developer of the Av2 project - reachable via [mail](mailto:mahtaran@amuzil.com) or [on our Discord server](https://discord.gg/jPVMETb)
-* Mist, the creator and owner of the ProjectKorra group - reachable via the (currently broken) application form at [projectkorra.com](http://projectkorra.com/join-the-team/)
+* Mist, the creator and owner of the ProjectKorra group - reachable via the application from at [projectkorra.com](http://projectkorra.com/join-the-team/)

 We will get back to you shortly.